jangroth/linuxconf2019/README.md

 ## More Python

-Some links to resources to
+Some links to resources to see more Python code on a regular base:

 ### Regular Newsletters
 * [Python Weekly](https://www.pythonweekly.com/)